Features

 Phase 2 — Build

 Designers work in parallel on separate artboards (up to 3 simultaneously).
-Each gets up to 10 iterations with full design tool access.
+Each builder is artboard-isolated— they only see their own artboard, preventing cross-contamination between parallel builds.
+When a builder finishes, it broadcasts a summary to peers still working, so they can stay aware of the overall direction.
 Research notes from Phase 1 are injected into their context.

 Phase 3 — Review